A Night at Birdland, Vols. 1–3: Reception

-The Penguin Guide to Jazz put the recording in their "core collection."
+The Penguin Guide to Jazz put the recording in their "core collection".

-A reviewer for allaboutjazz.com said simply that "Blakey and company had clicked that night at Birdland."
+A reviewer for All About Jazz said simply that "Blakey and company had clicked that night at Birdland."

 AllMusic mentions that, on this first album, "all of the participants [are] in inspired form.
 Classic bop."

-Bob Blumenthal, renowned hard-bop writer, refers to this as a historical jazz milestone.
+Bob Blumenthal, renowned hard bop writer, refers to this as a historical jazz milestone.